MONITORING THE BEHAVIOUR PATTERNS OF ATLANTIC PUFFIN AND THE EFFECTS OF WEATHER CONDITIONS ON THESE ACTIVITIES

 - Investigate the effect of weather conditions on the type and amount of prey puffins bring back to the colony

-- Conduct a population count, monitor any changes in population over the course of the study and compare population data with data gathered by previous Exploration Society projects.
+- Conduct a population count, monitor any changes in population over the course of the study.
+Compare population data with data gathered by previous Exploration Society projects.

-- Variation in weather conditions will affect the amount and type of prey brought back to the nest.
+- Increased wind speed and precipitation will decrease the amount prey brought back to the nest.

-- Undertake a count of individuals at the colony to obtain an accurate population number.
+- Undertake a count of nests at the colony to obtain a population estimate.

 - Observation sessions lasting 2 hours will be conducted three times a day; one in the morning, afternoon and evening.
 Exact times of observation sessions will be assigned randomly for each day.